akostrik/CPP_module_42/01/README.md

 HumanB must have a pointer to a Weapon since the field is not set at creation time, and the weapon can be NULL (here HumanB has `Weapon* weaponPTR` attribut).

 In the both cases we can change the type of the weapon.

+# Notes ex05
+Pointers to class member functions

+Harl : at least the 5 functions required in the subject

+complain() executes the other functions using a pointer to them, matching the different strings corresponding to the log level to the pointers of the corresponding member function.